Division of Student Affairs

 500 W. Nedderman Drive · 817-272-3277 · www.uta.edu/campusrec

-The Department of Campus Recreation at provides a diverse span of recreational and leisure opportunities for students, faculty and staff through several component including Informal Recreation, Intramural Sports, Fitness & Wellness, Sport Clubs, Aquatics and Spirit Groups.
+The Department of Campus Recreation provides a diverse span of recreational and leisure opportunities for students, faculty and staff through several components including Informal Recreation, Intramural Sports, Adaptive Recreation, Fitness & Wellness, Sport Clubs, Aquatics and Spirit Groups.
 The Campus Recreation facilities include the MAC, Fields Complex, and The Green at College Park.

 The MAC–Maverick Activities Center is a state-of-the-art, $34.5 million recreation facility where students, faculty, staff, and alumni can meet, relax, workout, and continue to be engaged in UT Arlington’s campus life.
 Some of the amenities include a 20,000 square foot weight and fitness room (90+ pieces of cardio equipment, 4 circuit training units & a free weight area), 5 indoor basketball courts, 8 volleyball courts, a climbing wall, game room, computer lab, Market at the MAC, indoor soccer field and more.